 Representatives from each participating organization will be required to provide SCCWRP with weekly, if not more frequent schedules, of proposed sampling activities prior to conducting operations in the field.
-A calendar (http://data.sccwrp.org/calendar/index.php) has been set up with an instruction button for schedule entry and edits (changes).
+A calendar https://bight.sccwrp.org/pages/bight-2023-field has been set up with an instruction button for schedule entry and edits (changes).
 This notification will include targeted sample types (sediment, trawl, etc.), and station(s) where sampling is expected to occur.
-The calendar is not setup for a range of dates, so give expected site visits for any given date.
-Up-to-date information is critical for toxicology lab sample coordination.
+The calendar is not set up for a range of dates, so give expected site visits for any given date.
+Upto-date information is critical for toxicology lab sample coordination.
 The toxicology lab sample coordinator may contact Lead Scientists regarding delays if laboratories are overwhelmed.
 Field QA/QC Auditors will also use this information to schedule when they can conduct field audits for a particular organization.
-Prior to a QA/QC audit, the auditor will contact a Lead Scientist to verify that their proposed schedule is still in place.
+Prior to a QA/QC audit, the Field Auditor will contact a Lead Scientist to verify that their proposed schedule is still in place.

-Each organization will at a minimum also be required to make weekly electronic submissions of - station occupation and event information (i.e., grab and trawl) regarding success and failures sampling sites.
-This information will be used to verify that each field team is accurately and completely sampling each station, and track the overall progress of the project.
+Each organization will at a minimum also be required to make weekly electronic submissions of success and failures at sampling sites.
+This information will be used to verify that each field team is accurately and completely sampling each station and tracking the overall progress of the project.